GitLeeRepo/LinuxKernelNotes/BuildingAKernelNotes.md

 The GRUB related files are found in the **/boot/** directory, along with kernel, initrd, and other files.
 The **/boot/grub/grub.cfg** contains the grub menu, along with the commands need to boot various operating system.
 Do not change this, instead make changes in **/etc/default/grub** and the **/etc/grub.d/\*** files.
 That way any changes you make won't be overwritten the next time a new kernel is added.
 The **/etc/default/grub** - is where you should make changes to GRUB, such as menu timeout, while custom menu changes and addtions should be made to the files in the **/etc/grub.d/** directory.
 Ater making changes in these files run **sudo update-grub** to apply the changes to the **/boot/grub/grub.cfg** file.

+# The initrd Initial Root File System

+The **initrd** is the boot loader initialized RAM disk.
+It is a gzipped cpio arcive that has a minimal root file system.
+It is is the initial root file system the boot loader loads into memory just before loading the kernel.
+The kernel then uses this initial root file system to load drivers and then mount the actual root file system.

+## Examining the Contents of the initrd RAM Disk File System

+Because the **initrd** is a gzipped cpio archive, it can be unzipped and extracted.

+* Copy the **initrd** file from the /boot folder (it will have a name such as, **initrd.img-4.14.0-default** to a temporary directory, giving the file a **\*.gz gzip** extension
+* Run **gunzip initrd.img-4.14.0-default** to unzip to the cpio archive file
+* Run **sudo cpio -i < initrd.img-4.14.0-default** to extract the files and directories from the **cpio** archive.

+You can now see what file are initially used by the kernel as it is booting up.

 # Kernel Install History